The Parent-Infant Aquatic (PIA) swimming program: 18 to 30 months.

 Playing together in water is an excellent way for parents to bond with their children at this little age of infancy.
 Activity provided at this age helps to strengthen the infant’s body and develop good coordination skills.

-Lessons at this age group require the parent to assume responsibility for their infant’s supervision and learning, with Swim Teacher merely taking on a facilitator’s role.
+Lessons at this age group require the parent to assume responsibility for the supervision and learning of their infant, with Swim Teacher merely taking on a facilitator’s role.
 Parents’ guidance to perform activities with their infants to develop floating and submersion concepts through play and songs.

 The infant at this class gets to know, and experience Life In Water promotes water safety and enjoyment.
 Emphasis much on a happy, non-threatening, secure atmosphere that provides for the infant’s motor, cognitive, and personal development through a positive learning environment.